silentHoo/QuickHull/README.md

 =========

 Implementation of 2D/3D QuickHull algorithm with full test suite.
 This is for a university course.
+The code comes explicitly without any warranty.

 Features
 ========